aut0maticjack/lazyweb/3D-Printing-Calibration.md

 * When to Calibrate: For each filament spool, for each extrusion width, when changing nozzle

-In your slicer, set your extrusion width to your nozzle diameter or up to 120% of it.
-If you have a 0.4mm nozzle, then set to 0.4mm or 0.48mm or anywhere in between.
+In your slicer, set your extrusion width to 100% to 120% of nozzle diameter.
+If you have a 0.4mm nozzle, then set to 0.4mm to 0.48mm.

 Download or make a 30x30x20mm cube and print it with **2 walls** and no top layers.
 Previously I'd said printing one wall was best, but [this page](http://www.desiquintans.com/flowrate) convinced me that two walls are better.

-Using Cura's TweakAtZ or Simplify3D multiple processes or Slic3r Conditional gcode, change the flow rate so the bottom 4mm print at 110%, the next 4mm above that print at 105%, the next 4mm above that at 95%, and so on.
-You can stretch the cube in the Z direction if you wish to use smaller steps (like 2.5%) or test more flow rates.

 Once this is printed, use your measuring calipers to measure the actual double-wall width at each height when the flow rate changed.
 It likely won't be exactly the width you specified, so calculate an extrusion flow rate similar to calculating extrusion steps: